tomjoht/tomjoht.github.io/_posts/2018/9/2018-10-02-providing-value-as-generalists-in-specialist-contexts-part-6.md

 <figure><img src="https://idratherbewriting.com/simplifying-complexity/images/dogman_process.jpg"/><figcaption>Here my seven-year-old is learning to draw <i>Dog Man.</i> To simplify the task of drawing Dog Man, the author has broken the process out into \"28 ridiculously easy steps\."</figcaption></figure>

 Chunking long, complicated tasks into a series of subtasks is a key, foundational principle in tech comm.
-However, when you chunk up a complex process into small steps, it’s easy for users to get lost in the details, especially if the chunked tasks span several pages or more.
+However, when you chunk up a complex process into small steps, it’s easy for users to get lost in the details, especially if the chunked tasks span several topics and pages or more.

 To help move the user through each of the steps, it helps to embed a workflow map at the top of these steps.
 The workflow map helps orient users through a larger process.
 Here’s an example of a simple process map I used in some of my documentation:

 <figure><a href="https://developer.amazon.com/docs/app-submission/publish-app-login-and-add-app.html"><img src="https://idratherbewriting.com/simplifying-complexity/images/map-app-submission.png"/></a><figcaption>When submitting an app into the Amazon Appstore, you follow these steps.
 The workflow map helps keep people oriented and provides context to their larger place in the process.</figcaption></figure>

 Creating these maps is pretty easy, but it can become more challenging when you have various branching or conditional scenarios.
 I tend to create different process maps for different aspects of documentation.
-For example, you might have several process maps within docs.
+For example, you might have [several process maps within docs](https://developer.amazon.com/docs/fire-app-builder/end-to-end-process.html) rather than one single map.

 I think the absence of maps in documentation constitutes one of the main reasons why people get lost.
 Imagine going on a hike without a map.
 Maps are critical for orienting users through complex terrain.
 Just as maps help us navigate cities and wildernesses, they can also help us navigate information spaces as well.
 Adding these maps is particularly appropriate for installation or setup tasks, as there's a clear start to end progression.